Functional Tests and Supplements

 It is advised that nutritional supplements are taken under the guidance of a health professional, that you review them on a regular basis and that you notify your GP or any other medical consultant responsible for your care.

-Please get in touch if you are interested in learning more about functional tests or supplements.
+Please get in touch if you are interested in learning more about functional tests or supplements and how they may help you.